JakubDralus/discord-music-bot/README.md

 And I acted like it's some real brand (I still do) and it's kinda fun.
 Which led to combining this idea with my programming skills and creation of this bot at the end. <br>

 A friend of mine also got hooked to this idea and created a bot 'tracker' ([Github](https://github.com/zawislakm/RatPartyMixTracker)) for this playlist which sends a tweet every time a song is added or deleted.
-And most importantly it posts a song of the day which is just a random song and it's also available in the [RatPartMix API](http://130.61.63.141:8888/docs) (it's not fully done but it works).
+And most importantly it posts a song of the day which is just a random song, and it's also available in the [RatPartMix API](http://130.61.63.141:8888/docs) (it's not fully done but it works).

+And another friend aka Zuzanna top G - is making thumbnails every year for the playlist using her Photoshop skills. (they kinda fire🔥)

 [![image](https://github.com/JakubDralus/Rat-Party-Mix-discord-bot/assets/129612952/9e5837e6-0a5b-4e4e-b777-3b45372a4d31)](https://open.spotify.com/playlist/0RHhiQ6hGLKgjE7eqNdXzh)

 # Commands
+Exact text from `/help` command:

 **Music Commands:**
 - `/play` `[track]`: Play a specific music track (paste url or provide a youtube search prompt).
   - arg: `track` (String): The track to be played.